 This incident was the responsibility of the company, and the public did not like what it did about the situation.

 One of the statements of Tony Hayward, the CEO, was that the oil that has been spilled was “relatively small compared to the enormous size of the ocean.”

 Because of statements like this, consumers became angry at the company and the CEO.
 Hayward was consequently dismissed from his post.
 The lesson here is that three fundamental things were lacking in the way that BP handled the situation.

 First, at no point did the CEO of BP apologized for the biggest oil spill in history.
 He did not take on that responsibility even if everyone was well aware that a mistake was made even if it was an accident, and they didn’t intend for it to happen.

 And then, with the gravity of that situation, it was not properly addressed, and the CEO went against public opinion.
 This move was obviously a mistake.
 When the consumers start yelling in your ear that the situation is serious, telling them that they are exaggerating is simply adding fuel to the fire.
 It just made the consumers more aggressive toward the company and without resolving past problems, the company struggled to move forwards.

-If we look at the open letter of apology from Delhaize, the company went in the direction of the consumers and acknowledged that they were indeed right.
+If we look at the open letter of apology from Delhaize, the company went in the direction of the consumers.
+They acknowledged that they were indeed right.
 The company then aligned itself with public opinion.
 Consumers want to be heard and understood.
 Delhaize succeeded in reassuring its audience while the BP CEO did not.

 The takeaway from these two examples is that recognizing the company’s mistakes will allow you to strengthen the relationships you have with your customers.
-You will have the chance to retain them and keep their loyalty and retention in the long run.
+You will have the chance to keep their loyalty and retention in the long run.